aws/amazon-eks-pod-identity-webhook/README.md

         # optional: Defaults to 86400, or value specified in ServiceAccount
         #   annotation as shown in previous step, for expirationSeconds if not set
         eks.amazonaws.com/token-expiration: "86400"
+        # optional: Allow time for the SA cache to sync, in milliseconds.
+Defaults to 0 (disabled).
+        eks.amazonaws.com/service-account-lookup-grace-period: "250"
     spec:
       serviceAccountName: my-serviceaccount
       initContainers: